-J L Hall is an awarded Scottish novelist currently working on her second novel.
-She is proud to be an own voices writer; she lives with PTSD.
+J L Hall is an award-winning Scottish writer currently living and breathing her narrative non-fiction nature writing book on finding hope by walking in nature.
+She is proud to be an own voices writer; she lives with PTSD

 Her essays, short stories, life writing, travel writing, and poetry have been published in anthologies including 24 Stories, Tempest, A Narrative Map, AM Heath/TLC Reads anthologies, plus the forthcoming A Wild and Precious Life, Rebel Alliance, New Voices Press 2020, and Declaration of Arbroath anthologies, and online at Booksbywomen.org, Imustbeoff.com, and in the The Mechanics’ Institute Review podcast.

 She is the author of Wild Soul Walks, a nature writing and well-being photo-blog and resource.

 In 2018, J L Hall was the winner of the I Must Be Off!
 Travel Writing Competition.
 She has been the finalist in several national writing prizes: the Emerging Writer Award (The Bridge Awards) at Moniack Mhor, the Flash 500 Novel Opening Chapter and Synopsis Competition, the Impress New Writers Prize, the Lucy Cavendish College Fiction Prize.